 Multiple Sclerosis Centers of Excellence

-The Multiple Sclerosis Centers of Excellence are dedicated to furthering our understanding of multiple sclerosis (MS), its impact on Veterans, and effective treatments to help manage MS symptoms.
-By partnering with Veterans, caregivers, health care providers, and other service organizations we hope to minimize impairment and maximize quality of life for Veterans with MS.
+The Multiple Sclerosis Centers of Excellence (MSCoE) are dedicated to furthering the understanding of multiple sclerosis (MS), its impact on Veterans, and effective treatments to help manage MS. By partnering with Veterans, caregivers, health care professionals, MS advocates, Veteran service organizations, and community health care institutes, MSCoE strives to minimize impairment and maximize quality of life for Veterans with MS.

 MSCoE East and West have developed a national network of MS Regional Programs and MS Support Programs within the VA.

 Given the size of the population of Veterans with MS seeking treatment in VA and their distribution across the country, it is feasible to provide access to high quality subspecialty care through a hub and spoke network with designated MS Regional Programs supporting local facilities.

 Each Veterans Integrated Service Network (VISN) will have at least one MS Regional Program that will serve as a source for MS specialty consultation and education.